Skip to content

 What is Agentic AI Governance?

-Agentic AI governance is a framework for ensuring autonomous AI systems operate within defined policies, ethical guidelines, and compliance requirements—while still enabling them to act independently.
+Agentic AI governance is a data-centric approach for ensuring autonomous AI systems operate within defined policies, ethical guidelines, and compliance requirements.

 Unlike traditional governance: